ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ```
 where `x0` to `x7` are 20 bits.

-### Alternatives for App authentification
+### Alternatives for Application authentification

 For authentication we use ENS resolution, and browsing to a given url resolved
 With ENS resolution and authentification homoglyph attack is not a problem since it will not leak kees from one domain to another.

 Caveats
-* First connection requires the wallet to connect to ethereum mainnet, but once first resolution is done we could use some metadata param address for ethereum less authentication of the app (eg. app server signs a challenge message with the author address resolved in the ENS metadata)
+* First connection requires the wallet to connect to ethereum mainnet, but once first resolution is done we could use some metadata param address for ethereum less authentication of the application (eg. application server signs a challenge message with the author address resolved in the ENS metadata)
-* ENS resolution can change without the user knowing and then a different app/website may be granted access to his app keys.
+* ENS resolution can change without the user knowing and then a different application/website may be granted access to his app keys.
 But this means the ENS name owner address was copromised.
 This would be similar to using a signing challenge authentified by a known public key.
 If this known public key is compromised we have a similar problem.

 Other metadata resolution through ENS that can be used alongside:
 * author address: already mentionned above